Free to USA, Ireland, and UK – OTHER LOCATIONS are calculated at checkout.

 There are exceptions to the above.
 For example, Qantas doesn’t require any specific containers or certificates for ashes flown out of Australia.

-Be aware that remains will be screened through security as any object going on a plane.
+Be aware that remains will be screened through security just as any other object going on a plane.

 Scattering ashes in US National Parks is allowed but it needs to take place away from other people and 90 meters away from water.